giving tuesday; facebook; fundraiser

 As we approach Giving Tuesday, a day dedicated to the spirit of generosity and philanthropy, we invite you to join us in making a powerful impact on the lives of survivors of gender violence and their families.

-We know many other causes are vying for your attention at this time of year.
-Still, we hope you’ll think of Sanctuary’s clients on November 28th — the Tuesday after Thanksgiving.
+We know many other causes are vying for your attention this time of year.
+Still, we hope you’ll think of Sanctuary’s clients on December 3rd — the Tuesday after Thanksgiving.

 MAKE A GIFT